 Just a quick one for you today.
 Given how prominently Intermittent Fasting is featured in my programs, and how often I discuss various Intermittent Fasting protocols it’s not surprising that I get a lot of questions about the practice.
 What’s okay?
-What isn’t?
-It’s even less surprising is the fact that the same questions get asked over and over and over again.
-This means, of course, that I should write a post to address these questions.
+What isn’t okay?
+Can I drink coffee still?
+It’s even less surprising that the same questions get asked over and over and over.

 Yes, you will die.
-But probably not as a result of fasting.
+But probably not as a result of starting an intermittent fasting practice.

-And, honestly, it’s not that hard once you get used to it, so just man up.
-I don’t mean to make light of it–your first foray into fasting can certainly bring with it a certain degree of discomfort.
+Your first foray into intermittent fasting can certainly bring with it a certain degree of discomfort.
 You’ll be a little hungry.
 This is normal, and it’s nothing to worry about.
-And, the longer your fast (as in, practice the habit of fasting, not maintain one single fast), you’ll find that you don’t get as hungry as often.
+And, the longer you fast (as in, practice the habit of fasting, not maintain one single fast), you’ll find that you don’t get as hungry as often.
 And so fasting becomes much easier.

 The abbreviated version of why this happens: there’s a hormone called ghrelin that controls hunger; the production of ghrelin is dependent on when you eat.
-(So, producing ghrelin makes you want to eat, and eating produces ghrelin…which makes you want to eat more.
-More than a little annoying.)
-Ghrelin secretion in your body happens on a schedule based on your eating schedule; meaning the more often you eat, the more often you produce ghrelin, and the more often you want to eat.
+Producing ghrelin makes you want to eat, and eating produces ghrelin…which makes you want to eat more.

 All of which explains why you’re always hungry.
 Fasting will be hard in the beginning, because you’ve conditioned your body to produce ghrelin on a schedule, and so you have to push through that hunger.
 Here’s the good news: ghrelin secretion begins to adapt to new eating patterns pretty quickly.
-Fasting helps you influence this because you’re eating less often, which means you’ll get hungry less often.
+Intermittent Fasting means eating less often, which means you’ll get hungry less often.

 The fact is that TEF is determined by your total energy intake, not how often you eat.
 So, it doesn’t matter if you have 2 meals or 8, as long as you’re getting the same number of calories, the effect will be the same.

-All of which is to say that a daily fast of, let’s say 16 hours, does not decrease your metabolism.
+All of which is to say that a daily fast of, let’s say 16 hours, does not decrease your metabolism (3).

-These questions comes up a lot with people who practice 16/8 fasting.
-In a perfect world, that model looks like this: fast for 16 hours, hit the gym, start eating.
-The suggested feeding window is 2-10pm; so, ideally, you train at 1pm.
+These questions come up a lot with people who practice 16/8 intermittent fasting.
+In a perfect world, the model looks like this: fast for 16 hours, hit the gym, start eating.
+The suggested feeding window is 2-10 pm; so, ideally, you train at 1 pm.
 That’s a problem for a lot of people who have pesky things called “jobs.”